vitaliihonta/zio-temporal/docs/src/main/mdoc/tutorial/worker-creation.md

 yield ()
 ```

-There is a problem with running this program because, when run, the `ZWorkerFactory.setup` effect will return, the enclosing scope will exit, and ZIO’s resource-management infrastructure will cause the Workers to be shut down.
+There is a problem with running this program because, when run, the `ZWorkerFactory.setup` effect will return, the enclosing scope will exit, and ZIO’s resource-management infrastructure will cause the Workers to shut down.
 In order to keep the Workers running, we will add one line to prevent exiting the scope:

 ```scala
 for